srpurdy/SharpEdgeCMS/readme.md

 - User/Roles and Permissions
 - Basic Template Module to create layout variables
 - Blog/News System
-- Photo Gallery System (most noteable feature is the import by zip file) -> This also auto generates all thumbnails from the zip (can be memory extenstive on large images)
+- Photo Gallery System (most note-able feature is the import by zip file) -> This also auto generates all thumbnails from the zip (can be memory extensive on large images)
 - Slideshow System (Really old and is in the planning stages of re-development)
 - Contact Module (Allows multiple contacts and custom fields)
 - Google Analytics